dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

    :superclasses: :class:`<physical-locator>`

+   :slot locator-relative?: #t if the locator is relative, #f if it is absolute.
+   :slot locator-path: the path to the directory.

    A directory locator is a locator that refers to a directory as distinct from a file.
 This is important in file systems which can view a directory as either a file or a directory.
 This locator